AppEsteem/Samples/registercompany.md

     ![Company Information Welcome page](./media/registerCompany1.png)

-2. Enter the company Name, Website, Phone and Major Brands
+2. Fill in company information and contact fields and click on the **Register** button.

     ![Company Registration form](./media/registerCompany2.png)

-3. Choose Commitment Level and click the Register button.
-Upon successful registration you will be navigated to the AppEsteem Portal page.
+3. Upon successful registration you will be navigated to the AppEsteem Portal page.

     ![Choosing your Commitment Level ](./media/registerCompany3.png)

 4. Next step is to sign the Master Services Agreement.
-Under Agreements click on the *“Agree to the Master Services Agreement”*
+Under Agreements click on the **Agree to the Master Services Agreement** link.

     ![Signing Agreements](./media/agreeCertificationAgreement_1.png)